Actualizing Your UIP

 Co-facilitated with CDE, with a special co-presenter from School District 27J, this workshop is the first in a series for cohort participants that will provide an overview of the Unified Improvement Plan (UIP) and provide training related to development and implementation.

-Contact Lisandra Gonzales, Partnership Director, for more information or if you are interested in participating.
+Our next cohort will kick off in June!
+Contact Lisandra Gonzales, Chief Operating Officer, for more information or if you are interested in participating.

 - Improve coherence between required UIP and Cradle to Career Outcomes

 - Understand the multiple purposes of the UIP and how to maximize those that are a priority

 - Identify how to adopt and leverage best practices of Continuous Improvement

 - Gain clarity on the relationship between Major Improvement Strategies, Implementation Benchmarks, and the behaviors we want to see and hear

 School Teams (ideally 5-8 participants) in Adams County comprised of the following: